Temporary Shelter

 Example Example The AU receives seven nights of TS in the amount of $595.
 The AU returns on the eighth day to request further benefits.
 The AU provides a receipt showing that they stayed in a shelter for seven nights at a cost of $140.
 The AU has met the requirement of staying in a commercial establishment and there is no restricted payment requirement.

-Example Example The applicant/recipient applies for HA and is determined eligible.
-Payments are issued for Temporary Shelter.
-It is later determined that the applicant/recipient was never homeless.
+Example Example The client applies for HA and is determined eligible.
+Payments are issued for TS.
+It is later determined that the client was never homeless.
 The EW must declare the HA payments made an overpayment and take appropriate action.

 Related Topics